datakind/permanent-colandr-back/docs/dev-setup.md

 $ docker compose build
 ```

-To build and also run the application services in "detached" mode (i.e. in the background), do
+To build and also run the application stack in "detached" mode (i.e. in the background), do

 ```shell
 $ docker compose up --build --detach